Cloudflare workers

 Article Summary

 Cloudflare Workers is a serverless computing platform that enables developers to deploy and execute JavaScript code at the edge of Cloudflare's global network.
 Cloudflare Workers allow developers to write serverless functions that run directly on Cloudflare's edge servers.
-Cloudflare Workers can be used to build a wide range of applications, including serverless APIs, dynamic websites, and real-time applications.
+Cloudflare Workers can build various applications, including serverless APIs, dynamic websites, and real-time applications.
 They are also highly scalable and can handle large volumes of traffic.
-Traceable integrates with Cloudflare worker to collect data for further analysis.
+Traceable integrates with Cloudflare workers to collect data for further analysis.
 The following is a high-level architecture diagram:

 Before you begin